 Music Intros is a website that lets people quickly get information about new artists, displaying photos, biographies, and a YouTube playlist of their top songs.
-This project gave me experience working with Sinatra and the YouTube, Spotify, and EchoNest APIs.
+This project gave me experience working with Sinatra and the YouTube and last.fm APIs.

 I was part of the Project Seed team at Hack the North 2014.
 Project Seed is an off grid web server that lets people within range connect to our broadcasted wifi network.
 Then, they can access pre-downloaded resources like Wikipedia and Khan Academy.
 I built Seed Chat, a PHP application providing a public forum and group chat features for users.
 Project Seed reached spot #8 on the front page of Hacker News!